wp-plugins/better-wp-security/readme.txt

 Better WP Security takes the best Wordpress security features and techniques and combines them in a single plugin thereby ensuring that as many security holes as possible are patched without  having to worry about conflicting features or the possibility of missing anything on your site.

+With one-click activation for most features as well as advanced features for experienced users Better WP Security can help protect any site.

 = Current features =

+1. Scan your site to instantly tell where vulnerabilities are and fix them in seconds
-1. Remove the meta "Generator" tag
+2. Remove the meta "Generator" tag
-2. Removes login error messages
+3. Removes login error messages
-3. Change the urls for backend functions including login, admin, and more
+4. Change the urls for backend functions including login, admin, and more
-4. Limit admin access to specified IP or range of IP addresses
+5. Create and email database backups on a schedule using wp-cron
-5. Ban troublesome bots and other hosts
+6. Ban troublesome bots and other hosts
-6. Completely turn off the ability to login for a given time period (away mode)
+7. Completely turn off the ability to login for a given time period (away mode)
-7. Prevent brute force attacks by banning hosts and users with too many invalid login attempts
+8. Prevent brute force attacks by banning hosts and users with too many invalid login attempts
-8. Display a random version number to non administrative users anywhere version is used (often attached to plugin resources such as scripts and style sheets)
+9. Display a random version number to non administrative users anywhere version is used (often attached to plugin resources such as scripts and style sheets)
-9. Remove theme, plugin, and core update notifications from users who do not have permission to update them (useful on multisite installations)
+10. Remove theme, plugin, and core update notifications from users who do not have permission to update them (useful on multisite installations)
-10. Remove Windows Live Write header information
+11. Remove Windows Live Write header information
-11. Remove RSD header information
+12. Remove RSD header information
-12. Strengthen .htaccess settings
+13. Strengthen server settings
-13. Enforce strong passwords for all accounts of a configurable minimum role
+14. Enforce strong passwords for all accounts of a configurable minimum role
-14. Detect attempts to attack your site
+15. Detect attempts to attack your site
-15. Rename "admin" account
+16. Rename "admin" account
-16. Security checker
+17. Security checker
-17. Change the Wordpress database table prefix
+18. Change the Wordpress database table prefix
-18. Force SSL for admin pages (on supporting servers)
+19. Force SSL for admin pages (on supporting servers)
-19. Change wp-content path
+20. Change wp-content path
-20. Turn off file editing from within Wordpress admin area
+21. Turn off file editing from within Wordpress admin area
-20. Works on multi-site (network) and single site installations
+22. Works on multi-site (network) and single site installations
+23. Works with Apache or NGINX

 = Translations =
 * Bahasa Indonesia (Indonesian) by <a href="http://dhany.web.id/panduan-seo">Belajar SEO, Jasa SEO Indonesia</a>